 - I speak English, German and Dutch (and basic Hebrew)

 - I make the website that is often used by other guides for their information

-- I am one of the authors of De Zandstraatbuurt en zijn Joodse bewoners, a book about the oldest Jewish neighbourhood in Rotterdam, plus wrote in Joodse Huizen 1, 2, 3, 4 and 5 stories about Jewish Rotterdam and its surroundings.
+- I am one of the authors of De Zandstraatbuurt en zijn Joodse bewoners, a book about the oldest Jewish neighbourhood in Rotterdam, plus wrote in the books Joodse Huizen 1, 2, 3, 4, 5, 6, 7, 8 and 9 stories about Jewish Rotterdam and its surroundings.

 - In order to make it your expercience, I only guide small and private groups

 Tours that are available right away:

 Tour 1 / Hofplein and surroundings